neuron-whisperer/jubilee/Jubilee Reference.md

 ## config.txt

-This file contains high-level Jubilee application configuration features and is loaded at startup.
-If it does not exist, default values provided in Worker are used instead.
+This file contains high-level Jubilee application configuration features.
+App loads this file into App.config at startup; if the file does not exist, default values provided in Worker are used.
+A first Worker process periodically checks this file for updates and automatically reloads it.

 ```
 "screen_resolution": [320, 240] 			 # screen resolution for drawing